prototux/FvgnTvService/README.md

 ## Should i install this on my TV?

-Probably not unless you are well aware of what's implemented and what's not, and are OK with fvgn's features, or lack thereof.
+Probably not unless you are well aware of what's implemented and what's not, and are OK with fvgn's features, or lack thereof. and you should know that fvgntvservice is probably not as stable as sitatvservice currently.

 ## How can install this?